 The fruit of the milk thistle has positive, supportive properties when it comes to liver function as it helps eliminate free radicals in the liver.
 Extraced from the milk thistle fruit, silymarin can positively influence the biosynthetics capacity of hepatocytes.
 In a double-blind study of humans with alcohol cirrhosis, silymarin significantly reduced the mortality rate.

-Artichoke leaves are said to have choleretic, cholicinetic, cholesterol- and lipid-reducing, as well as hepato-stimulating properties.
-Therefore, artichoke leaves can be utilized to support a dysfunctioning liver and gallbladder.
+Artichoke leaves are known to have choleretic, cholicinetic and hepato-stimulating properties.
+They are also known to reduce cholesterol and lipid-levels.
+That's why artichoke leaves can help support a dysfunctioning liver and gallbladder.

-The "mushroom of immortality" has been used for over 4000 years in traditional chinese phytoscience and has gained worldwide renown as one of the most important medicinal mushrooms.
-It supports the liver by inhibiting the lipid accumulation and collagen storage.
-Additionally the tripertene of the reishi has been proven to inhibit the angiotensin-conversions-enzyme (ACE) in humans, which is responsible in producing the blood pressure increasing angiotensin.
-The oxygenation of blood is facilitated and the organs are provided with more oxygen.
+Often called the mushroom of immortality, the reishi has been used for over 4000 years in traditional Chinese phytoscience and is now known worldwide as one of our most important medicinal mushrooms.
+It supports liver function by inhibiting lipid accumulation and collagen storage.
+Additionally, the triterpene of the reishi has been proven to inhibit the angiotensin-conversions-enzyme (ACE) in humans, which is responsible for producing angiotensin which, in turn, increases blood pressure.
+It also facilitates blood oxygenation, which means that organs are provided with more oxygen.

 Talk to your veterinarian.
 A veterinarian can make a well-founded medical diagnosis and then recommend a precise and effective product.